edde-framework/edde/docs/sandbox/backend.md

 Probably most important file composing parts of you application together; other frameworks are using different approach of `Container` configuration, Edde is trying to keep as close to PHP as possible, thus whole configuration is done here and programmatically.

+> Your editor will cry about missing dependencies, don't worry, this will be fixed later.

 ?> **backend/loader.php**